predict-idlab/pyRDF2Vec/docs/glossary.rst

    compared to the dimension of the dataset, while keeping the most important information about them.

-embedding (or vector)
-   Numerical representation of a word, regardless of where the words occurs in a sentence.
+embeddings (or latent representation/vectors) Numerical representation of a node in a given Knowledge Graph, where entities that are semantically related should be close to each other in the embedded space.

 entity
    Specific type of node in a Knowledge Graph that is characterized by a URI.